Skip to main content

 6. Permit and reservations are required to hunt geese at the South Shore Management Area during the regular season.
 Permits will be issued online and at the DFW Great Swamp Field office (see Goose Hunting for details).

-7. Goose and other waterfowl harvest reporting is no longer required for South Shore Management Area.
+7. Goose and other waterfowl harvest reporting is not required for South Shore Management Area.

 8. All migratory bird hunters must possess a Rhode Island Harvest Information Program (HIP) Permit, available through the online licensing system.

-13. Non-toxic shot is required per Federal regulation for all dove, duck and goose hunting in Field 1 at South Shore Management Area.
+12. Non-toxic shot is required per Federal regulation for all dove, duck and goose hunting in Area 1 at South Shore Management Area.

 Migratory Bird Hunting and Conservation Stamp